 By virtue of section 8 of the Family Law Reform Act 1969, people aged 16 or 17 are presumed to be capable of consenting to their own medical treatment, and any ancillary procedures involved in that treatment, such as an anaesthetic.
 At this time the individual's right to confidentiality becomes vested in them rather than parents/guardians.
 However, it is still considered good practice to encourage competent children to involve their families in any decision-making.
 Previous legal rulings have determined that children under 16, who fully understand what is involved in any planned treatment/care or a decision process, can also give consent (also known as Gillick competence based on Fraser Guidelines as detailed in Gillick v West Norfolk & Wisbeck Area Health Authority [1986] AC 112 House of Lords.).
 Where a child is involved in a patient safety incident and is judged to have the cognitive ability and emotional maturity to understand the information provided, she/he should be directly involved the 'Being Open/Duty of Candour' process.
 The patents should still be involved unless the child expresses a wish for them not to be present.

-Where a child is deemed not to have sufficient maturity or the ability to understand, consideration needs to be given to whether information is provided to the parents alone or in the presence of the child and the views of the parents should be sought first.
+consideration needs to be given to whether information is provided to the parents alone or in the presence of the child and the views of the parents should be sought first.
 In addition, one has to assume a 16-18-year-old is competent until proven otherwise,